PepziC0les/Cybersecurity-CloudFormation/README.md

 ![Downloading RDP](https://github.com/PepziC0les/Cybersecurity-CloudFormation/blob/main/Images/Downloading_RDP.gif)

-Once inside the Window's machine, search for Server Management on the search bar at the bottom right and go to local server and turn off .........
+Once inside the Window's machine, search for "Server Management" on the search bar at the bottom right and go to "local server" and select off for all settings by selecting "IE Enhanced Security Configuration".
 After doing this, now we want to open our web browser (Internet Explorer, Google Chrome, etc) on our Windows Machine.
 Minimize the Window's machine page and go abck to your EC2 page.
 Go to your load balancers and select the load balancer you had created.
 There will be a URL that you can copy and paste into your web browser inside the Windows machine.

 **Disabling Internet Explorer Security Configurations**